Ranjan-sb/iste/DOCUMENTATION.md

     - All client components MUST be placed in appropriate directories under `src/app/`
     - Shared utilities MUST go in `src/lib/`
     - Context providers MUST be in `src/providers/`
+    - Reusable UI components MUST be in `src/components/`
+    - Navigation components MUST be in `src/components/navigation/`

 2. **Naming Conventions**: